sebcoles/sebcoles.github.io/02_speaking.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/aPA6nbGATKc/0.jpg)](https://www.youtube.com/watch?v=aPA6nbGATKc "Video Title")

+The Bristech conferences were some of the most well organized conferences I have been too, and I got a nice Bristech T-Shirt for speaking.

 ## September 2019 - TechExeter - Exeter
 ### Developer Threat Modelling

 My first "proper" conference presentation where I had a lecture theatre and a filled room.
-Really enjoyed it and exeter uni was a great venue, I actually got a speakers gift from this event of a locking pick set and sunglasses.
 I discuss running an AppSec project at the hydro and how security is a people problem.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/uSVafyXxo9k/0.jpg)](https://www.youtube.com/watch?v=uSVafyXxo9k "Video Title")

+Really enjoyed it and exeter uni business school was a great venue, I actually got a speakers gift from this event of a locking pick set and sunglasses.

 ## May 2019 - CyberUK - Glasgow
 ### Developer Threat Modelling

 A 5 minute lightening talk I presented on developer threat modelling - a way of fitting threat modelling into a sprint cadence that we embedded at the Hydrographic Office.

+[![profile pic](/assets/images/cyberuk_deck.png)](/assets/decks/dtm_cyberuk_2019.pptx "Video Title")

 Fun Fact: I was up till 3am the night before walking my 1 year old daughter around the hotel lobby as she wouldn't sleep.
 Kids.

-[![profile pic](/assets/images/cyberuk_deck.png)](/assets/decks/dtm_cyberuk_2019.pptx "Video Title")